Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 );
 ```

-Besides primary key, it is expected that access to Students table by StudentName.
-A secondary index is added even though it is not mandatory to do so:
+Besides primary key, access to Students table by StudentName is expected and secondary index is added accordingly even though it is not mandatory to do so.
 ```
 INDEX idx_StudentName (StudentName ASC)
 ```

-And so does the Scores table:
+And so does access to the Scores table by StudentID and composite of Subject and Score.
 ```
   INDEX idx_StudentID (StudentID),
   INDEX idx_Subject_Score (Subject, Score),
 ```

-To enforece a restriction on Scores table:
+Lastly, to enforece a restriction on Scores table.
 ```
   FOREIGN KEY (StudentID) REFERENCES Students(StudentID)
 ```

-However, in Schemaless Redis, we store domain objects in hash.
+However, in schema-less Redis, domain objects are stored in hash.
 ```
 HSET Students:1 studentName 'John' math 90 science 85 history 92 english 88 physics 87
 HSET Students:2 studentName 'Jane' math 78 science 92 history 85 english 90 physics 84